Benefits of the Sun

 SEEK OUT THE SHADE

 Spending time in the shade – especially between 11am and 3pm, when the sun’s rays are strongest – allows you to enjoy being outside, while still protecting your skin.
-However, UV rays can reflect off the ground – and penetrate certain fabrics – so you’ll still need to wear sunscreen.
+However, you can still get sunburn in the shade – from UV light reflecting – so you’ll still need to wear sunscreen in the shade.

 The right clothes are another way to protect your skin in the summer.
 Loose, dark coloured garments are the best choice, and fabrics with a close weave will offer the most protection.
 A wide-brimmed hat will protect your face, hair and scalp.
 Finish your look with a pair of good quality sunglasses, to protect your eyes, and the skin around them.
 Choose styles with a CE, UV 400 or British Standard Mark.